microsoft/pxt-arcade/docs/test/tutorials/free-throw.md

 - :binoculars: Look at your project in the game window!

-You should get a point every time your basketball overlaps the hoop!
+You should get exactly one point every time your basketball overlaps the hoop!